money-on-chain/RDOC-Contract/integration.md

 };
 ```

-## Example code minting RIFPros with truffle
+## Example code redeeming RIFPros

-In the following example we will show how to invoke the mintRiskPro function of the Money on Chain contract in testnet.
+In the following example we will show how to:

+- Get the maximum amount of RIFPro.
+- Get user RPRO balance.
+- Redeem RPROs.

+We will use **truffle** and **testnet** network.
+You can find code examples into _/examples_ dir.
 First we create a new node project.

 ```
-mkdir example-mint-riskpro
+mkdir example-redeem-riskpro
 node init
 ```

 Then we add the necessary dependencies to run the project

 ```
-cd example-mint-riskpro
+cd example-redeem-riskpro
-npm install --save bignumber.js npm install --save web3
+npm install --save web3
 ```